VirtCode/hypr-dynamic-cursors/README.md

 ```
 shaperule = shape-name, mode (optional), property: value, property: value, ...
 ```
 - `shape-name`: This is the name of the shape, this rule will apply to.
 Should be one of [those specified in the protocol](https://wayland.app/protocols/cursor-shape-v1#wp_cursor_shape_device_v1:enum:shape).
 You can use the special shape `clientside` to apply your rule to **ALL** client side cursors.
+Also note that the compositor will set the shape to `left_ptr` if you are on the wallpaper.
 - `mode` (optional): Can override the mode used by this shape, see `mode` in the config.
 This argument is optional and can be left out.
 - `property: value`: At the end of the rule follow zero or more property-value pairs.
 These are config values that will be overridden if this rule is active.
 Only config values from the sections `rotate`, `tilt`, `stretch` as seen above can be used.